YuZhengCUHK/YuZhengCUHK.github.io/index.md

 > Jul 18 - Aug 18 : Summer workshop of computing at NUS, Singapore

-> Mar 18 - May 18 : Research intern advised by Sherman S. M Chow at CUHK
+> Mar 18 - May 18 : Research intern advised by Sherman S. M. Chow at CUHK

 > Aug 17 - Aug 17 : International student program at TUT, Japan